stratosphereips/StratosphereLinuxIPS/docs/usage.md

 <img src="https://raw.githubusercontent.com/stratosphereips/StratosphereLinuxIPS/develop/docs/images/web_interface.png" width="850px"
 title="Web Interface">

+Just like kalipso, On the right column, you can see a list of all the IPs seen in your traffic.

+The traffic of IP is splitted into time windows. each time window is 1h long of traffic.

+IPs and timewindows that are marked in red are considered malicious in Slips.

+You can view the traffic of each time window by clicking on it

+* The timeline button shows the zeek logs formatted into a human readable format by Slips' timeline module
+* The flows button shows the raw flows as seen in the input file, of by zeek in case of running Slips on a PCAP or on you rinterface
+* The outgoing button shows flow sent from this IP/profile to other IPs only. it doesn't show traffic sent to the profile.
+* The incoming button shows flow sent to this IP/profile to other IPs only.
+It doesn't show traffic sent from the profile.
+* The Alerts button shows the alerts Slips saw for this IP, each alert is a bunch of evidence that the given profile is malicious.
+Slips decides to block the IP if an alert is generated for it (if running with -p).
+Clicking on each alert expands the evidence that resulted in the alert.
+* The Evidence button shows all the evidence of the timewindow whether they were part of an alert or not.

 If you're running slips in docker you will need to add one of the following parameters to docker to be able to use the web interface: